People

 Undergraduate, Department of Psychology

-Leslie Cheng is a third-year undergraduate double majoring in B.A.
+Leslie Cheng is a senior undergraduate double-majoring in B.A.
 Psychology and Sociology.
 As a Psychology honors student, she is currently working on a research thesis investigating and designing human-AI interactions to enhance depth, reciprocity, and authenticity in interpersonal relationships.
 Leslie’s experiences span diverse roles, including volunteering at the UW Autism Center and supporting literacy projects in rural communities.
 As a UI/UX designer, she collaborates with cross-functional teams to create intuitive user interfaces and conduct user-centered research.
 With a long-term goal of helping individuals adapt to the rapidly evolving technological era, Leslie integrates her knowledge of psychology, sociology, and technology in the HINTS Lab, where she explores the interplay between human interactions and technological innovations to enhance societal well-being.

 Mayes Robertson Romera